neo4j/graphql/.changeset/unwind-create.md

 "@neo4j/graphql": minor
 ---

-Added the unwind-create optimization, when possible, to improve performance when a large numbers of nodes are built in single mutation
+Optimized batch creation, when possible, to improve performance when a large numbers of nodes are created in single mutation